49 Results

 -

-Coffee Talk - Wills & Powers of AttorneyCoffee TalksSo you want to plan ahead and get your legal documents in order, but do you know where to start and what documents you will need?
+Coffee Talk - Wills & Powers of AttorneyCoffee TalksYou want to plan ahead and get your legal documents in order, but where do you start and what documents will you need?
 What is the difference between a will and a trust?
 Do you really need a Power of Attorney and a Health Care Directive?
-Mary Frances Price is an accredited elder law attorney who will help alleviate all confusion on these issues.
-Sponsor: The Rivers Retirement CommunityFall 2025
+Mary Frances Price is an accredited elder law attorney who will help alleviate confusion on these issues.
+Sponsor: The Rivers in BurnsvilleWinter-Spring 2026

 -